Nutrition

 1. Energy Timing: Increased carbohydrate and protein intake pre- and post-training to replenish glycogen stores and enhance recovery.

 2. Fuel for the Work Required: Adjusted daily caloric intake based on the intensity and duration of training.
-On longer training days, we introduced mid-session fueling using energy drinks, gels, and snacks.
+On longer training days, we introduced mid-session fuelling using energy drinks, gels, and snacks.

-3. Micronutrient Optimization: Added iron-rich foods, fortified cereals, and a vitamin D supplement to combat deficiencies.
+3. Micronutrient Optimisation: Added iron-rich foods, fortified cereals, and a vitamin D supplement to combat deficiencies.

-4. Recovery Nutrition: Prioritized quick-digesting carbs and protein immediately post-session, plus balanced meals later in the day.
+4. Recovery Nutrition: Prioritised quick-digesting carbs and protein immediately post-session, plus balanced meals later in the day.

 5. Monitoring & Feedback: Tracked weight, energy levels, and training performance weekly to fine-tune intake as needed.